looran/antennes/README.md

 -v       verbose logging
-if neither -s or -k are specified, this program only loads the data. output kml files hierarchy: anfr.kml : all supports in a single file, one document section per proprietaire anfr_proprietaire/anfr_proprietaire_<proprietaire-id>_<proprietaire-name>.kml : one file per proprietaire anfr_departement/anfr_departement_<dept-id>.kml : one file per departement kml placemark colors: orange for supports with stations updated in less than 3 months, red for 1 month, blue otherwise
+if neither -s or -k are specified, this program only loads the data. output kml files hierarchy: anfr_proprietaires.kml : all supports in a single file, one section per proprietaire anfr_departements.kml : all supports in a single file, one section per departement anfr_departements_light.kml : all supports in a single file, one section per departement, no description anfr_proprietaire/anfr_proprietaire_<proprietaire-id>_<proprietaire-name>.kml : one file per proprietaire anfr_departement/anfr_departement_<dept-id>.kml : one file per departement anfr_systeme/anfr_systeme_<sys-name>.kml : one file per systeme, one section per departement kml placemark colors: orange for supports with stations updated in less than 3 months, red for 1 month, blue otherwise
 ```